SystemFw/blog/content/staging/paxos-failures.md

    writer can return success to the client.
 Otherwise if it times out, it will retry Phase 1 with a greater proposal number.

-Qs:
+Crystal clear, right 😛 ?
+When I first read this algorithm, I found it absolutely mistifying.
+It's not that the rules are particularly hard to follow, but... what are they for?

+For example:
-- why 2 phases
+- Why are there 2 phases?
-- why majority and not just one or all of them
+- Moving from Phase 1 to Phase 2 and from Phase 2 to completion is predicated on receiving a response from a majority of storage servers.
+Why a majority?
+Why not just one, or all of them, or 40% of them?
-- what are these rules about greater proposal numbers
+- There are rules about proposal numbers, what's the point of that?
-- why does the writer have to choose an existing value and not its own
-- why are there more than one such values if it's a wor?
+- The writer in some cases proposes a value that's not the one the client sent.
+Why?
+- In the same rule, there's mention of _multiple_ such values.
+Why are there multiple values if the register is write-once?

+And yet, believe it or not, this algorithm is the simplest thing that could possibly work if we want fault-tolerance, and will show that by trying simpler algorithms and then relentlessly breaking them.

+## Failing our way to Paxos